Donggang-Jia/Donggang-Jia.github.io/index.md

 ---
 ## Recent

-I spent summer 2020 at [Deepwise](http://www.deepwise.com) as a machine learning intern.
+I worked as a machine learning intern at [Deepwise](http://www.deepwise.com) in 2020.
 My work was mainly on aortic dissection detection.

 ---